rachelhyeon/spark-hdfs-ml/README.md

 - Percentage of fully paid loans for grade F loans
 - Percentage of loans on a hardship payment plan

+The Spark data frame is saved as a csv file to the Hadoop Distributed File System (HDFS) hosted on Azure.

 ## Machine learning pipeline for predicting loan status

-`predict_loan_status.py` produces F1 scores and accuracy for loan status prediction using decision trees, random forest, and multi-layer perceptrons and saves the metrics as a csv to the Hadoop Distributed File System (HDFS).
+`predict_loan_status.py` produces F1 scores and accuracy for loan status prediction using decision trees, random forest, and multi-layer perceptrons and saves the metrics as a csv to HDFS.

 The features that are used for prediction are:
 - `annual_inc`: The self-reported annual income provided by the borrower during registration